producercraig/Web-App-DevOps-Project/README.md

 ## Infrastructure

 - **Docker:** Included is a dockerfile which can be used to build and run a containerized version of the app.
+    - ***dockerfile***
+        - **Base Image Selection**: The Dockerfile begins with **FROM python:3.8-slim** which uses an official Python runtime as the base image.
+This is a lightweight version of Python 3.8.
+        - **Setting the Working Directory**: **WORKDIR /app** sets the working directory to /app inside the container.
+This is where the application files will reside.
+        - **Copying Application Files**: **COPY . /app** copies the application files from the current directory into the /app directory inside the container.
+        - **Exposing Ports**: **EXPOSE 5000** makes port 5000 available to the host and other containers.

+    - ***Docker Commands used***
+        - **docker build -t devopsproject:latest .** builds a Docker image from the Dockerfile in the current directory, tagging it as devopsproject:latest.
+        - **docker run -d -p 5000:5000 myapp:latest** runs a container in detached mode, mapping port 5000 of the host to port 5000 in the container, using the devopsproject:latest image.
+Detached mode allows the container to run in the background.
+        - **docker push producercraig/devopsproject:latest** pushes the tagged image to Docker Hub.
+        - **docker pull producercraig/devopsproject:latest** pulls the image.
+The container can then be run using the run command as detailed above.

 - **Terraform Modules:** Included is a terraform module enabling the setup of infrastructure upon which the app can be run.
 Please see information on the modules below: